Ismaelc78/Getting-and-Cleaning-Data-Project/README.md

 For the variables/columns, it contained 560 quantitative measures, an ID for the subjects, and the Activity performed.
 It also contained 10,299 observations.

-In the end, the output file is the mean of all measurements, grouped by aactivity and subject.
+In the end, the output file is the mean of all measurements, grouped by activity and subject.
 It comes down to 81 columns and 180 observations.

 **My goals were:**